Friends of the Peabody Institute Library

 Become a Friend now with an easy-to-complete online application or print application.
 You may drop your print application at the library circulation desk or mail it to Friends of Peabody Institute Library, 15 Sylvan Street, Danvers, MA 01923.

-The Friends is a vibrant, sociable group which warmly welcomes volunteers.
-Please email President Ellen Clarkson to let her know your interest in event planning, hospitality, publicity, fundraising, and/or assisting with the book sale.
+The Friends is a vibrant, sociable group that warmly welcomes volunteers.
+Please email us at friends.pil.danvers@gmail.com to let us know your interest in program planning, hospitality, publicity, membership, and/or assisting with the book sale.

 The Peabody Institute Library is a beloved and vital Danvers institution, and your membership contribution will sustain its impact in the coming year, and beyond.
 Thank you!